Social Media Buttons - Click to Share this Page

 [Further Arguments.]
-I could have spoken more fully about this, but it would not have been too tedious.
+I could have spoken more fully about this, but it would have been more engaging.
 I would have spoken what I had to say with as much brevity as possible.
-But before I pass it, I will, besides this, give you an argument or two more for the further clearing this, that the substance of the law delivered on Mount Sinai was delivered by the Lord to man in the garden.
+But before I pass it, I will, besides this, give you an argument or two more for further clearing this, that the substance of the law delivered on Mount Sinai was delivered by the Lord to man in the garden.
 As, first, "death reigned over them that had not sinned after the similitude of Adam's transgression"—that is, though they did not take the forbidden fruit as Adam did, but had the transgression been no other, or had their sin been laid to the charge of none but those that did eat of that fruit, then those that were born to Adam after he was shut out of the garden had not had sin, in that they did not actually eat of that fruit, and so had not been slaves to death; but, in that death did reign from Adam to Moses, of from the time of his transgression against the first giving of the law, till the time the law was given on Mount Sinai, it is evident that the substance of the Ten Commandments was given to Adam and his posterity under that command, "Eat not of the tree that is in the midst of the garden."
 But yet, if any shall say that it was because of the sin of their father that death reigned over them, to that I shall answer, that although original sin be laid to the charge of his posterity, yet it is also for their sins that they actually committed that they were plagued.
 And again, saith the Apostle, "For where no law is, there is no transgression" (Rom 4:15).
 For "sin is not imputed when there is no law; nevertheless death reigned from Adam to Moses." saith he (Rom 5:13,14).
 But if there had been no law, then there had been no transgression, and so no death to follow after as the wages thereof; for death is the wages of sin (Rom 6:23) and sin is the breach of the law; an actual violation in our particular persons, as well as an actual breach in our public person (1 John 3:4).
 4

 Again, there are no other sins than those against that law given on Sinai, for which those sins before mentioned were punished; therefore, the law given before by the Lord to Adam and his posterity is the same as that afterward given on Mount Sinai.
 Again, the conditions of that on Sinai and that in the garden are all one; the one saying, "Do this and live," the other saying the same.
 Also, judgment was denounced against men of both kinds; therefore, this law appeared to be the same as that on Mount Sinai.